 7. You will have a flexible work schedule and you can even work from home:

-Sometimes companies deliver such statement during the interview process that they will provide flexible working hours along with work from home facility to their selected candidates.
-Therefore, with such statement the candidate must come to a conclusion where he should take that flexible working hours seriously and work their head out all the time without any break as promised.
-It is one of the lie which people buy it easily during their interviews.
+Sometimes companies deliver such statements during the interview process that they will provide flexible working hours along with work from home facility to their selected candidates.
+Therefore, with such a statement the candidate must come to a conclusion where he should take that flexible working hour seriously and work their head out all the time without any break as promised.
+It is one of the lies in which people buy it easily during their interviews.

 8. We will provide extensive training:

 Extensive training is good for a first time employer.
-Training will give a chance for the employee to extend his skillset and also their work credibility.
-Also, the employee won’t feel left out, when they are employed for new projects or work that require the latest technological know-how.
+Training will give a chance for the employee to extend his skill set and also their work credibility.
+Also, the employee won’t feel left out when they employ for new projects that require the latest technological know-how.
 Always enquire whether the company will provide the necessary training before advancing more into the job.

 9. There are many amazing projects that are waiting for you:

 Some people have a habit of manipulating people with their words and this statement suggests the same manipulation from the employer of the company.
 It is quite possible that when an employer approaches a potential candidate, then the employer must take any sort of risk to make them take their job without any extra questions and doubts about their field of work.

 10. You will mostly be working independently:

 Working independently is acceptable to a certain extent, but keep in mind that a minimum amount of supervision is very much required from the employers.
 Working independently may not always be a good thing, especially if you are working within a team, then teamwork should be your main priority instead of the individual work.

 11. Your salary will be doubled:

-Moreover, the salary will only be doubled if the candidate optimize the credibility of the company requirements.
-Or else there is no possible way that the candidate selected for the job will be paid double over a period of time of their work.
-Unless this claim is officially stated by the company, then try not to believe such lies.
+Moreover, the salary will only double if the candidate optimizes the credibility of the company requirements.
+Or else there is no possible way that the candidate selected for the job will get paid double over a while of their work.
+Unless this claim officially states by the company, then try not to believe such lies.
 Try to work hard and show the company that you are a valuable employee.

-Finally the bottom line is that at the end of this discussion over big lies that the employers say to their employees during their job interviews, gives a clear picture of meaning and definition behind such statements which seems comforting and secured.
+Finally, the bottom line is that at the end of this discussion over big lies that the employers say to their employees during their job interviews, gives a clear picture of meaning and definition behind such statements which seems comforting and secured.